ee-2/in_formal_sentences/README.md

 # In_Formal Sentences

-This repository contains a dataset with sentences from a wide range of genres with human formality assessments on a *continuous* informal-formal scale.
+This repository contains a dataset with sentences from a wide range of genres with human formality assessments on a *continuous* formal-informal scale.
 Each sentence has a score between +1 (most formal) and -1 (most informal).

 We provide the following files: